rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/themes/antd/uiSchema.md

 You can use AntD v5 styling by wrapping your application with `StyleProvider` from `@ant-design/cssinjs`.

-By default, @rjsf/antd components are having v4 styling.
+By default, `@rjsf/antd` components are using the v4 styling.

 ```tsx
 import { StyleProvider } from '@ant-design/cssinjs';